 - In the original recipe, he cooked the syrup to reduce it.
 I found it too thick and it tasted a little cooked (like pudding).
 I cooked it less each time and now I turn off the heat once the cocoa goes in.

 - I tried this with several brands of cocoa.
 For the first batch, I used Droste.
 Very good.
 The next batch used Perignotti.
 Better!
 For the most recent batch, I used Callebaut, the cocoa that won the top ranking in Cook's Illustrated's test.
 OMG!!
 This is the best.
-Unfortunately, Callebaut is hard to find.
-I bought it by mail from Chocosphere.
-Ugly website but their service was great. $25 for a 2.2 lb (1 kg) bag.
+Cacao Barry and Callebaut are equivalent.
+Available from Chocosphere or Amazon.

 - You probably know chocolate syrup is a "fat free" food.
 Well, not when you use premium cocoa.
 Callebaut is 22-24% fat.
-That's not very important since you only use a tablespoon or so at a time.
+That's not very important since a portion includes just a little.
 A serving probably contains a gram or so of fat, or 1-2% of your daily value.

 - Here are the adjustments I made to the original recipe.
-The original was too sweet and tended to crystallize when stored in the refrigerator, so I cut back on the water (from 1-1/2 cups to 1-1/4, then to 1) and sugar (from 3 to 2, then to 1-1/2 cups).
+The original was too sweet and tended to crystallize when stored in the refrigerator, so I cut back on the water (from 1-1/2 cups to 1-1/4, then to 1, then back to 1-1/4 because it gets thicker when refrigerated) and sugar (from 3 to 2, then to 1-1/2 cups).
 The corn syrup stayed the same, increasing its percentage in the mixture.
 That eliminated crystallization.
 I also halved the salt.